EstelleBarnoud/estellebarnoud.com/README.md

 yarn deploy
 ```

-Note: the above command has been set up using 2019 GitHub Pages documentation.
+**Note**: the above command has been set up using 2019 GitHub Pages documentation.
 You might need to update the script in your `package.json` or consider creating a [GitHub Action workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).